GideonLeGrange/mikrotik-java/README.md

 **The current stable version is 3.0.2**

-Version 3.0.2 fixes a bug that where file download and some other multi-line content results caused the API call to time out rather than return a result.
+Version 3.0.2 fixes a bug where file download and some other multi-line content results causes the API call to time out, rather than return a result.
 This was reported in #43 and fixed by #37.

 ### Changes in version 3.0: